 The best CRM software acts as a three-pronged asset for your team:

 You can take so much pressure off yourself with a quality CRM.
 So much of your tracking, monitoring and reporting can be automated so you have a simple and real-time view of performance.
 You can better manage your team by spotting and preventing potential problems early.
-So much last-minute stress can be avoided with proactive management, particularly in a fast growth environment.
+So much last-minute stress can be avoided with proactive management, particularly in a fast-growth environment.

 Similarly, a simple and easy-to-use CRM will make your sales team’s life so much easier.
-By minimizing admin time and prioritizing activities for team, the right CRM can make people feel so much more comfortable and confident in their day-to-day job.
+By minimizing admin time and prioritizing activities for the team, the right CRM can make people feel so much more comfortable and confident in their day-to-day job.

 The best CRMs make you feel like you have an extra team member just to handle all of your seemingly endless data entry, tracking and reporting work.
 A massive load is lifted off your shoulders to clear your mind and free you up to spend more time focusing on the right thing at the right time.
 This clarity will help you and your reps reduce that pressure and prevent the instance of stress.